Bohdan Myronets

 Bohdan Myronets (born 29 March 1994) is a Ukrainian professional boxer.
-He competes in the heavyweight division and currently holds the WBC Francophone belt.

 Professional career

-Myronets vs Gorman
+Myronets vs. Gorman

 Myronets produced the best result of his career so far against British prospect Nathan Gorman.
 Gorman came into the fight in terrible shape and it showed throughout the fight.
 Myronets used his speed advantage to outbox Gorman for a decision win.

-Myronets vs Larduet
+Myronets vs. Larduet

 Myronets caused on a big upset against unbeaten Cuban heavyweight Jose Larduet.
 Though the fight was close Myronets finished well to win a split decision.
 Myronets won the WBC Francophone belt in the process, his first title as a professional.